 The Company's exposure to interest rate price risk and interest rate cash flow risk is reviewed on a quarterly basis.
-Interest rate price risk exposure is measured using interest rate sensitivity analysis to determine the change in fair value of the Company's financial instruments in the event of a hypothetical change in interest rates.
-Interest rate cash flow risk exposure is measured using interest rate sensitivity analysis to determine the Company's variability in cash flows in the event of a hypothetical change in interest rates.
+Interest rate price risk exposure is measured using interest rate sensitivity analysis to determine the change in fair value of the Company's financial instruments in the event of a hypothetical change in interest rate sensitivity analysis to determine the change in the event of a hypothetical change in interest rates.